daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 ### Visualizing Matches

-To visualize matches, we hacked together a user interface with directions outlined in the repo's [readme].
+To visualize matches, we hacked together a user interface with directions on how to run it outlined in the repo's [readme].
 A screenshot of Theodore Heath's matches, ranked from left-to-right, follows.
-The presence of an asterisk by the name of a match indicates bidirectional connection or compatibility which are always ranked higher.
+The presence of an asterisk by the name of a match indicates bidirectional connection or compatibility.

 ![screenshot]

 The most compatible match recommended for Theodore Heath is Olivia Windsor.
+Theodore and Olivia being marked as a compatible match means that Theodore's **partner preference summary** is semantically similar to Olivia's **profile summary** and that Olivia's **partner preference summary** is semantically similar to Theodore's **profile summary** within the embedding geometry.
+In other words, Theodore is looking for someone like Olivia and Olivia is looking for someone like Theodore based on the information available to us.
 We can inspect Theodore and Olivia's profile and partner preference summaries to qualitatively evaluate the match.